censore/contentgem-php/README.md

 ## API Endpoints Coverage

-The PHP SDK provides complete coverage of the ContentGem API:
+The PHP SDK provides complete coverage of the GemContent API:

 ### ✅ Publications